-Parents whose children have a disability and / or require special resources to sit the test must request this in writing by completing a form describing the child's disability and / or extra resources required to sit the test and must also supply detailed medical evidence.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 13 June 2018.
-Please note that this date is earlier than the test registration deadline and that any information provided after this date may not be considered.
+Parents whose children require special testing arrangements for their child for the 11+ test due to special educational needs and/ or medical issues must request this in writing by completing a 'special Testing Requirements' form and must also supply detailed medical evidence.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 11.59pm on 30 June 2022

-Parents making such a request will be notified by the end of July 2018 whether or not their request has been agreed.
+Parents making such a request will be notified by the end of July 2022 whether or not their request has been agreed.

 Parents whose child is not able to sit the test on Saturdays for religious reasons must indicate this when registering for the test and supply a supporting letter from their religious leader.
-These children are likely to be tested on Sunday 9th September 2018.